budgielang/budgie-cli/README.md

 #### `Conversions`

-Converts each `.gls` file to the output language(s).
+Converts each `.bg` file to the output language(s).

 `convertFiles` uses an async queue to throttle the number of files that are attempted to be converted via `convertFile` at once, as some conversions may need asynchronous operations.
-Creates a `GlsConverter` per output language and has each file run through them.
+Creates a `BudgieConverter` per output language and has each file run through them.

 See [`convertFiles.ts`](./src/conversions/convertFiles.ts) and [`convertFile.ts`](./src/conversions/convertFile).

 #### `Postprocess`

-Runs tasks on the converted `.gls` files as a project group after they've been successfully created.
+Runs tasks on the converted `.bg` files as a project group after they've been successfully created.

-If a `.gls.json` is not provided or detected, this does nothing.
+If a `.budgie.json` is not provided or detected, this does nothing.
 Otherwise, it creates a root metadata file(s) as specified by each output language.
 These are typically one or both of: